Do I Need Tenants Insurance?

 Did you know?

 Most people's belongings are worth more than they realize.
-And the average cost of renters insurance is quite affordable.
+And the average cost of tenants insurance is quite affordable.

-Find out how much renters insurance coverage you need.
+Find out how much tenants insurance coverage you need.

 Take an inventory of your possessions:

-- Total the amounts of these items for a rough idea of what your property is worth.
+- Total the purchase price of these items for a rough idea of what your property is worth.

-- Once this is done, put your inventory in a safe place away from home -- for example, in a bank safe deposit box.
+- Once this is done, put your inventory in a safe place away from home - in a bank safe deposit box, for example.

-Coverage for certain types of property, such as those listed below, may have a dollar limit in a Renter's policy:
+Coverage for certain types of property, such as those listed below, may have a dollar limit in a tenants policy:

-Antiques, fine arts, painting, statuary, and similar articles that cannot be replaced by new articles, and property not useful for its intended purpose, is limited to its market value.
+Coverage for antiques, fine arts, paintings, statuary, and similar articles that cannot be replaced by new articles, and property not useful for its intended purpose, is limited to its market value.
 Higher limits on some of these items are available through optional coverages.

-If you have this type of property, you may need special coverage -- additional coverage or a specific policy.
-Ask a State Farm agent about these items.
+If you have this type of property, you may need additional coverage.
+Ask a State Farm® agent about these items.